Can casual dating turn into a relationship?

 If you’ve never heard of the term ‘casual dating’, you may be a little more familiar with other monikers for it, including one-night stands, hook-ups, and more.
 Generally speaking, casual dating is when you date someone without any commitments or expectations, and just for sex.

 With the rise of online dating as a popular activity for many people, both young and old alike, casual dating has become simpler than ever.
-Nowadays, you can simply download a mobile dating app, match with other singles in your area, and have the pick of who you want to spend time with.
+Nowadays, you can simply download a mobile dating app, match with singles, and have the pick of who you want to spend time with.

-However, this doesn’t always mean that people who casually date will never meet someone truly special that they want to hook-up with again… and again, and again.
+However, this doesn’t always mean that people who casually date will never meet someone truly special that they want to hook-up with again and again.
 In fact, for anyone who has an open enough approach, they may find themselves in a serious relationship before long.

 Some key points to keep in mind

-If you are starting to grow attached to the person you are casually dating, or you are perhaps getting the impression that they are more interested in you than you initially thought, then here are some key points for you to keep in mind before either of you move from casual to serious:
+If you are starting to grow attached to the person you are casually dating, or you are perhaps getting the impression that they are more interested in you than you initially thought, then here are some things to remember before either of you move from casual to serious:

 - Always communicate intentions with one another at the start or as the situation changes to avoid any misunderstandings